elenderg/PAL-1000/instruções de compilação.md

 `Append the other string to the name.`

-`To add a literal to some variables given a locus:` `Add the literal as a variable to the variables given "literal" and the locus.` `Generate the literal's name given "~L".`
+`To add a literal to some variables given a locus:` `Add the literal as a variable to the variables given "_literal_" and the locus.` `Generate the literal's name given "_~L".`

-124. Several types of literals have to be converted to "executable ready" format:
+124. Several types of literals have to be converted to "_executable ready_" format:

 `To compile a literal given a rider (flag):`